chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 ### Questions
 * Have I missed something fundamental in my formulation of the problem? (_This will probably appear on most posts, I really wonder where I could do better!_)
 * I thought about treating each player-season as a feature vector rather than player-careers is that an easier/more robust formulation?
-* How would you treat goals beging a not well distributed variable?
+* How would you treat goals being a not well distributed variable?
 I made one choice, what would you do?
 * Any thoughts on what are the most important factors in player development?
 Or metrics we should use to judge it?